 2. Engaging Content

 For search engines to rank your page, it is essential to optimize your on-page elements to ensure relevance to your target audience.
 Google looks at a few factors, but relevance is perhaps the most important.
 If your content is irrelevant to your target audience, you will likely not rank on the first page.
-On the other hand, relevant content will encourage your target audience to click through to your page, which will boost your ranking.
+On the other hand, relevant content will encourage your target audience to click through to your page, boosting your ranking.

 3. Keywords & Tags

 The content of your website plays an important role in ranking highly on Google.
 People will find your website more easily if the content is well structured.
 Make sure you include the right keywords and headings in your page content.
-You can also use the structured data markup, rich snippets, and subdomain for SEO to provide additional information to search engines.
+You can also use the structured data markup, rich snippets, and subdomains for SEO to provide additional information to search engines.

 Include keywords in title tags, URLs, and page titles.
 Using keywords correctly is a good way to rank well in Google’s search results.
 So include keywords in title tags, URLs, and page titles.
-Place them prominently and use them in high keyword density.
-Also, please include them in the title tag, which is your page’s first line of code.
+Place them prominently and use them with high keyword density.
+Also, please include them in the title tag, your page’s first line of code.
 The title tag shows the page’s title in the browser window, which is essential for SEO.